mambarek/employees-webapp/README.md

 clean the cache data to be reinitialized from calling routing method.

 ## Environment and Application Variable
-Angular has no concept of deployment variable.
+Angular has no concept of deployment variable. "/environments/environment.ts" would be packaged in "dist/main.js" and there is no way to substitute the needed variables.
 To get rid of setting application variable at deployment time.
 The community has present many solutions on the internet.
 One of them using an env template with a placeholder and substitute them with the unix "envsubst" command.